 Immediately after the fire, they began to rebuild the castle, but the royal family had gotten cold feet and no longer wanted to live at Frederiksborg.
 The renovation therefore only included the exterior of the castle.

-When the castle was completely renovated in 1875, it looked almost the same as the original castle, but inside the castle there was only a shell.
-Carlsberg's beer magnate JC Jacobsen therefore decided to pay for the renovation of the castle's interior with his own private money, with the proposal that the castle would then become a national history museum.
+When Frederiksborg Castle was completed in 1875, it looked almost exactly like the original castle, but inside the castle was just a shell.
+Carlsberg beer magnate JC Jacobsen therefore decided to pay for the renovation of the castle's interior with his own private money, with the proposal that the castle would then become a national history museum.

 1878 stood The National History Museum clear and today the museum contains Denmark's foremost and largest collections of art and furniture.
 The museum is still run in part through the Carlsberg Foundation today.